🧬 Copilot-LD

 Directory Structure

-./services/ # gRPC services
+./services/ # gRPC service implementations (custom logic only)

 ./extensions/ # Extensions that adapt core system to applications

-./packages/ # Reusable, domain-focused logic
+./packages/ # Reusable, domain-focused logic (framework agnostic)

-./data/ # Definitions, vectors, and chunk data
+./data/ # Knowledge base, vectors, and resource data

 High-Level Architecture